LEZE-Software/DynTerm/README.md

 # DynTerm
-Individually configurable terminal program
+Welcome in the repository of the DynTerm-Project!

+I work with microcontrollers and I always needed a terminal program which can work with individual content and displayes individual information depending on the received information.
-Creation of a terminal tool which allows the user to set combine keywords and individual reactions of the form.
+Therefore I invented the "DynTerm"-tool.
+A tool which allows the user to build an individual form, create rules to process serial information and display the content the user needs.

-The user shall be able to create rules which are followed by the tool.
-"If keyword A is received display the received value on label X."
+Feel free to leave comments, issues or the participate on the project.

+For mor information feel free to contact me: MTB1Leo@GMX.de